Michael Protects Us in the Worst of Times

 Although angels appear in the Bible from the days of Creation, they do not have individual names until the Jews return from the captivity in Babylon.
 The archangel Michael is called by name for the first time in the book of Daniel.

 Michael is always pictured as a fierce warrior, and the Jews of Daniel's time and the early Christians of John's day saw him as their protector.
-The truth of both books was that God 's people would survive and that their persecutors would be punished.
+The truth of both books is that God 's people would survive and that their persecutors would be punished.

 Some Christian fishermen believe that Michael is their special protector.
 They sing, Michael, Row the Boat Ashore, when they are caught in bad storms at sea.

-The Feasts of the Farming Year | Church Year | Calendar | HomePage | Pentecost Songbook | Pentecost Cover |
+The Feasts of the Farming Year | Church Year | Calendar | HomePage | Pentecost Songbook | Pentecost Cover | His Angels Were Thrown Out of Heaven